 If your sales meeting demands more in-depth coverage than what’s outlined here, you can lengthen your agenda into a two-day event by:

 Bear in mind that multiple-day meeting agendas typically require bigger logistics planning in terms of accommodations and group meals, and may include hotel bookings, happy hours, late evening networking events or award ceremonies.

-So how do you make your annual agenda as impactful as possible?
-Three experts weigh in with kickoff meeting ideas to make your event relevant, engaging and memorable.
+Whether you are planning a sales conference or a single day in-house event, how do you make your annual agenda as impactful as possible?
+Three experts weigh in with great sales meeting ideas to make your event relevant, engaging and memorable.

 According to Richard Harris, founder of The Harris Consulting Group, “What really sets the best sales kickoff meetings apart from the mediocre ones is making sure you provide your sales team with something more valuable than they had before they walked into the sales kickoff.”

 His tips include overcoming practical hurdles (like how to help reps close more deals) by:

 As Anita Greenland, Chief Experience Officer with The Brooks Group sees it, lectures can be boring.
 She recommends keeping your team engaged by adding interactive components to your meeting.

 “Tapping into as many senses as possible helps to reach all learning styles.
 For example, videos, music, props at tables or in chairs, and scented markers require different parts of the brain to be engaged.
 This helps with retention of the information—and eventual application back in the field.”

 According to the seminal work Made to Stick by Chip and Dan Heath, 63% of attendees remember stories after a presentation, while only 5% remember statistics.
 The takeaway?
 Tell more stories.
 Storytelling is one of the most powerful techniques we have to communicate and motivate.